IcedWatermelonJuice/FS-SEI/Rotation-Feature-Decoupling/README.md

 ![Average Line Chart: FS-SEI using RFD VS FS-SEI without pretrain](./fig/average_comparison.png)
 * Abaltion experiment
 ![Abaltion experiment](./fig/comparation_of_ablation.png) -->
-The performance of our method is demonstrated in `subsection B` and `subsection C` of `section IV` in our paper.
+The performance of our method is demonstrated in `subsection B` 和 `subsection C` of `section IV` in our paper.